-This study was made possible thanks to the primary funding of Canadian Heritage, as well as the support of the Secrétariat du Québec aux relations canadiennes, the Agence universitaire de la francophonie, Universities Canada, the Federation for the Humanities and Social Sciences, the Association des collèges et universités de la francophonie canadienne and the Canadian Commission for UNESCO.
+This study was made possible thanks to the primary funding of Canadian Heritage, as well as the support of the Secrétariat du Québec aux relations canadiennes, the Agence universitaire de la Francophonie, Universities Canada, the Federation for the Humanities and Social Sciences, the Association des collèges et universités de la francophonie canadienne and the Canadian Commission for UNESCO.
 We would like to thank the members of the Comité pancanadien de la recherche en français de l'Acfas and the regional Acfas for their precious feedback all throughout the project.
 We particularly thank Sophie Montreuil, Alexandre Jay and Laura Pelletier for their constant support in the realization of this study.
-A special thank you also to Hélène Drainville and to François Charbonneau, former president of the Comité pancanadien de la recherche en français de l'Acfas, whose important support allowed the launch of the project.
+A special thank you also to Hélène Drainville and to François Charbonneau, whose important support allowed the launch of the project.
 Finally, we would like to thank all those who participated in the study by responding to the questionnaire or by taking part in the interviews.